Jiuzhangli metro station

 Jiuzhangli is a metro station on the Green Line operated by Taichung Metro in Wuri District, Taichung, Taiwan.

 The station name is taken from an old name of the area.
+It is currently the least used station on the Taichung MRT.

 Station layout

 Exits

 Jiuzhangli station currently has one exit on the northern side of the station.
 The southern exit, which is closer to nearby communities, has not yet obtained private land, and is expected to open in 2023.